PatyHidalgo/PatyHidalgo.github.io/phg.md

 ---
 layout: page
+title:
-title: Professor Patricia Hidalgo-Gonzalez
+subtitle: Professor Patricia Hidalgo-Gonzalez
-subtitle: Biography and CV
 ---

+### Biography

 Professor Hidalgo-Gonzalez holds a Ph.D. and two M.Sc. from the University of California, Berkeley (Energy and Resources and Electrical Engineering and Computer Sciences).